Evanston, Illinois: History

 In the late summer of 1912, the beaches in Evanston were infested with thousands of rats.
 The rats had burrowed into the sides of the lake banks, dug holes in the sand, and hid under piers.
 Most of the rats were extremely large and savage, attacking people who disturbed them.
 Local bathers struggled to navigate the shores, constantly stepping into the hidden rat holes.
 John Morgan, the manager of an extermination company tasked with removing the vermin, stated that it was not uncommon for rats to live around the lake's shore because of the quantity of dead fish that was cast to shore by the waves.
 The weather also played a role since the close proximity to the beaches allowed the rats to swim out in the water during the hot summer.

 During the 1960s, Northwestern University changed the city's shoreline by adding a 74 acre lakefill.

 In 1939, Evanston hosted the first NCAA basketball championship final at Northwestern University's Patten Gymnasium.

 In August 1954, Evanston hosted the second assembly of the World Council of Churches, still the only WCC assembly to have been held in the United States.
 President Dwight Eisenhower welcomed the delegates, and Dag Hammarskjöld, secretary-general of the United Nations, delivered an important address entitled "An instrument of faith".

 Evanston first received power in April 1893.
 Many people lined the streets on Emerson St. where the first appearance of street lights were lined and turned on.
 Today, the city is home to Northwestern University, Music Institute of Chicago, and other educational institutions, as well as headquarters of Alpha Phi International women's fraternity, Rotary International, the National Merit Scholarship Corporation, the National Lekotek Center, the Sigma Alpha Epsilon fraternity, the Sigma Chi fraternity and the Woman's Christian Temperance Union.

-Evanston is the birthplace of Tinkertoys, and is the one of the locations claiming to have originated the ice cream sundae.
+Evanston is the birthplace of Tinkertoys, and is one of the locations claiming to have originated the ice cream sundae.
 Evanston was the home of the Clayton Mark and Company, which for many years supplied the most jobs.

 Evanston was a dry community from 1858 until 1972, when the City Council voted to allow restaurants and hotels to serve liquor on their premises.
 In 1984, the Council voted to allow retail liquor outlets within the city limits.

-In March 2021, Evanston became the first city in the United States to pay reparations to African American residents (or their descendants) who were considered subjects of alleged unfair housing practices.
+In March 2021, Evanston became the first city in the United States to pay reparations to African American residents (or their descendants) who were victims of unfair housing practices.
 The city council of the city voted 8 to 1 to approve the reparations which consisted of a $25,000 payment to African American households that can be used as down payments on their homes, house payments or for home repairs.
-This was the initial payment, with plans to distribute 10 million dollars in reparations payments to black residents over the next 10 years.
+This was the initial payment, with plans to distribute $10 million in reparations payments to Black residents over the next decade.